 Convenience

-Taking a taxi from Helsinki airport to the city centre is the quickest and most comfortable option, especially during the cold winter months in Finland.
+Taking a taxi from Helsinki Airport to the city center is a quick and comfortable option, especially during the cold winter months in Finland.
 You won’t have to wait at a freezing cold train or bus stop and your driver will drop you off directly at the door of your accommodation in Helsinki.
+The only downside is having to wait for an available cab, which you can prevent by pre-booking online.

 Useful Tips

 Most taxi drivers in Helsinki speak English, but only the basics.
-Try writing down your address in the city centre to avoid any confusion.
+Try writing down your address in the city center to avoid any confusion.

 Ensure your taxi driver resets the meter before you begin your journey.